Local LLM VRAM Calculator

 Nvidia (CUDA): The king of speed.
 RTX 3090/4090 cards are prized for their 24GB VRAM.

 Mac (Apple Silicon): The king of capacity.
 Macs use “Unified Memory,” meaning if you buy a Mac Studio with 192GB RAM, the AI can use nearly all of it.
-Macs are slower than Nvidia GPUs but can run massive models (like Llama-3-405B) that no consumer PC can handle.
+Macs can run massive models (like Llama-3-405B) that no consumer PC can handle.
+(Tip: Toggle “Apple Silicon Mode” in our calculator above to see native Unified Memory limits).

 If you are using Ollama or LM Studio, you are likely using GGUF format.
 We recommend starting with Q4_K_M (4-bit medium).
 If you have VRAM to spare, try Q6 or Q8.